-World Science Forum 2009
+4th World Science Forum "Knowledge and Future"

-The theme of the Forum will be a 10-year review of follow-up to the World Conference on Science.
+The theme of this World Science Forum was a 10-year review of the follow-up to the World Conference on Science.
 Within its Science Agenda-Framework for Action, the World Conference on Science made a series of recommendations for instigating a new ‘social contract’ for science in the twenty-first century.
-While ten years after their adoption the Science Agenda and the Framework for Action (WCS, Budapest 1999) remain visionary documents guiding policy makers through the world, the time has now come to take stock of what has been achieved as well as to assess the accomplishments and drawbacks of the follow-up process.
-Therefore, in order to assess policy changes in UNESCO Member States concerning scientific research and innovation and higher education, UNESCO has prepared a questionnaire, which will be used to identify current challenges and define orientations for future action.
+While ten years after their adoption the Declaration on Science and the Use of Scientific Knowledge and Science Agenda - Framework for Action (1999), remain visionary documents guiding policy makers through the world, the time has now come to take stock of what has been achieved as well as to assess the accomplishments and drawbacks of the follow-up process.
+Therefore, in order to assess policy changes in UNESCO Member States concerning scientific research and innovation and higher education, UNESCO prepared a questionnaire, which was used to identify current challenges and define orientations for future action.